 Advancing Evidence for the Global Implementation of Spatial Repellents(AEGIS)

 Funded by Unitaid, the project is evaluating a novel vector control product, ENVELOPE, with the potential to contribute to dramatic gains in malaria and Aedes-borne virus control in a variety of development contexts.
 The goal of the project is to generate evidence on a SR product as an efficacious and cost-effective vector control tool as a complement to existing vector control strategies.
 The evidence is meant to provide data on feasibility, impact and safety that can be used to endorse a policy recommendation by WHO for SRs as a complementary tool for vector control.
-This will be achieved through two randomized-cluster trials (Kenya and Sri Lanka) and two operational studies(Mali and Uganda).
-In Sri Lanka, researchers will evaluate effectiveness against Aedes-borne virus infections, primarily dengue and evaluate protection against new human malaria infections to address residual transmission in Kenya.
-In the operational sites, Uganda and Mali, they will evaluate effectiveness against malaria infections in rural African environments linked to displaced persons.
+This will be achieved through tree randomized-cluster trials (Kenya, Mali and Sri Lanka) and an operational study in Uganda.
+In Sri Lanka, researchers will evaluate effectiveness against Aedes-borne virus infections, primarily dengue.
+They will evaluate protection against new human malaria infections to address residual transmission in Kenya.
+In the operational site, Uganda, they will evaluate effectiveness against malaria infections in rural African environments linked to displaced persons.